Need-Based Aid for 2019-2020

 An eligible student whose financial aid paperwork documents financial need may be awarded up to 85% of the cost of tuition.

-One example of a standard full-time course load for Master of Divinity (MDiv) students per year:
+Below is one example of a standard full-time course load for a Master of Divinity (MDiv) student per year

 Number of Credits for Fall

 Number of Credits for Spring